Things to do in Albuquerque

 Albuquerque Museum

 The Albuquerque Museum, on the edge of the city's Old Town, explores New Mexico's history and heritage.
 With the largest collection of Spanish colonial artefacts in the United States, the museum also pays homage to the Vaqueros, the original cowboys who rode the range in New Mexico in the 16th century.
 Exhibits such as Spanish armour and swords mingle with a recreated 18th-century adobe house compound.
-There are also hands-on experiences to try such as spinning wool, and a theatre where films about the city are shown regularly.
-The museum provides a walking tour of the Old Town area departing at 11am each day except Monday during spring, summer and fall.
+Visitors will also find hands-on experiences to try such as spinning wool, and a theatre where films about the city are shown regularly.
+The museum provides a walking tour of the Old Town area departing at 11am each day except Monday during spring, summer and autumn.

 Website www.cabq.gov/museum